 A tonsillectomy is a surgical procedure to remove the tonsils.
-Tonsillectomies are performed for a variety of reasons with two of the most common being chronic tonsillitis and tonsillar hypertrophy (enlarged tonsils).
-Tonsillectomy is one of the most common surgical procedures performed in the United States1.
-Tonsillectomies are a relatively quick procedure, and most patients can go home the same day.
+Tonsillectomies are performed for a variety of reasons with two of the most common being chronic tonsillitis and tonsillar hypertrophy (enlarged tonsils).1 Tonsillectomy is one of the most common surgical procedures performed in the United States.2 Tonsillectomies are a relatively quick procedure, and most patients can go home the same day.

-The tonsils are two round masses of lymphatic tissue located on each side of the throat.
-As part of our immune system, tonsils help fight infection but can sometimes become infected.
-Infection of the tonsils is called tonsillitis.
+The tonsils are two round masses of lymphatic tissue located on each side of the throat.1 As part of our immune system, tonsils help fight infection but can sometimes become infected.1 Infection of the tonsils is called tonsillitis.

 Upon arrival to the surgery center or hospital, patients will meet with nurses and anesthesiologists to review medical history.
 General anesthesia is used to put patients to sleep during a tonsillectomy.
-The procedure usually lasts about thirty minutes to an hour.
-After the procedure, patients will be taken to a recovery room and monitored closely.
+The procedure usually lasts about thirty to forty-five minutes.4 After the procedure, patients will be taken to a recovery room and monitoredclosely.

 Tonsillectomy is an outpatient procedure which usually means patients can go home after their surgery, the same day.
 However, if there are complications, or if the surgery is performed on a young child, an overnight stay may be necessary.
 Surgeons should provide detailed preoperative and postoperative care lists to help answer questions.

 Patients' recovery experiences depend on a variety of factors such as their age, the technology used to perform the tonsillectomy, and how closely patients follow their doctor's instruction.
 Depending on these factors, some patients may recover more rapidly; some patients' recovery